caufero/thebridge-docs/docs/08-attributes-of-attributes.md

-## 8. Attributes of Attributes – The 10 Ontological Domains
 Each attribute is not just a data field but a complete entity managing **10 existential domains**.

-### 8.1 The 10 Domains for Each Attribute
+## 8.1 The 10 Domains for Each Attribute
 | **Domain** | **Behavior** | **PHO Implementation** |
 |-------------|---------------|--------------------------|
 | **IDENTITY** | Who I am | Unique identifier in call context |